idafchev/idafchev.github.io/_posts/2020-07-25-EKANS_analysis.md

 # <a name="1_summary"></a> 1.
 Summary
 EKANS malware is a ransomware which was first detected in December 2019 and while ransomware attacks are nothing new, EKANS had a functionality which made it stand out.
 In the list of processes, that it tries to terminate, there were some which are related to Industrial Control Systems (ICS).[1]

 During the security incidents last month, that hit the news, about the EKANS Ransomware, I decided to look at the inner workings of the malware and share my findings with the security community.
+My analysis was part of a research done in our [ASOC](https://www.tbs.tech/product/asoc/) team, part of [TBS](https://www.tbs.tech)

-For various reasons, this blog post publication was delayed quite a bit, but nevertheless I think the information is still worth publishing.
+We intended to publish the results earlier, but for various reasons, this blog post was delayed quite a bit, but nevertheless I think the information is still worth publishing.

 The analyzed sample was obtained from the [abuse.ch](https://abuse.ch/) project, [MalwareBazaar](https://bazaar.abuse.ch/).
 Although the sample is publicly available, some parts of the analysis are anonymized to prevent harming victims reputation in any way.